zstoebs/Daily-Coding-Problem/October 2019/README.md

 - 10/11/2019: Find an efficient algorithm to find the smallest distance (measured in number of words) between any two given words in a string.

+- 10/12/2019: Implement a stack API using only a heap.